 The simplest of treatment would be to teach patients to pass a catheter themselves, every 4-6 hours, depending upon the urine volumes, to keep the bladder empty and also prevent incontinence.

 Medicines are also used to reduce the pressures in the bladder.
-Generally the tablets will need to be taken for a lifetime, till alternative therapies can be instituted.
+Generally, the tablets will need to be taken for a lifetime, till alternative therapies can be instituted.

 Surgery: is done either to reduce the pressures in a bladder by adding other body tissues with an increase of capacity, or by way of inserting an artificial sphincter to prevent a constant leak of urine.
 Surgery is resorted to only if all other measures have failed.

 Management of neurogenic bladder must include bowel management also, as an integral part of the treatment.
-This may include change in the dietary fiber, enemas, and laxatives.
+This may include a change in the dietary fiber, enemas, and laxatives.